 We want to celebrate local competition and achievements as we assemble teams to play together and push our way up the VALORANT ecosystem!

 How does it work?

-Selected tournaments from September – December in the region are designated as Circuit Events and are official Beacon events.
-Circuit Events will be categorised into Major, Minor & Community Events.
+Selected tournaments from February – May in the region are designated as Circuit Events and are official Beacon events.
+Circuit Events will be categorised into Major, LAN, Minor & Community Events.
 Teams that play in these tournaments will gain Beacon Points depending on where they place and these contribute to an overall leaderboard.